UoB-COMSM0110/2024-group-1/docs/UserStories.md

 > As a player, I want to be able to see how much health/how many lives I have left so that I can make strategic decisions and feel a sense of urgency during the game.

+> ‘As the creators of the game - we want to create a game that is enjoyable and challenging for our user - so we feel a sense of achievement’

+> ‘As a user I want a game that requires making strategic decisions with cards I have to choose in order to face an opponent ’

+>‘As a user I want to play a game where after defeating an opponent I make progress to the next level of the game’

+>‘As a user I want to know how long it takes for me to get to the top of the tower’
+> ‘As a user I want a game where I play cards with specific negative effect on a monster’